Joeltronics/py_nes_emulator/README.md

 	- Sprite overflow flag is not set either (which some games might depend on)
 - Scrolling is implemented, but not well tested since the only ROMs I'm testing don't use scrolling
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated
+- 8x16 sprites are not yet supported

 Next goals:

-- Proper PPU register implementation
+- Fix controller implementation
-- Mid-frame updates
+- Split-screen rendering, to support mid-frame updates
 - Code cleanups
 - Other PPU features & behaviors
-- Basic APU emulation (without actually playing audio yet)
+- Basic APU emulation (without actually playing audio yet - just show audio channel info on-screen)

 Lower priority stuff: